 Purdue wins a launch slot on Atlas V

-In September, Purdue researchers working on the Aerodynamic Deorbit Experiment (ADE) won the opportunity from United Launch Alliance to send their experiment on a future Atlas V rocket mission.
+Purdue researchers working on the Aerodynamic Deorbit Experiment (ADE) won the opportunity from United Launch Alliance to send their experiment on a future Atlas V rocket mission.

 The ADE 1U CubeSat (10 cm x 10 cm x 10 cm) will deploy a thin-membrane dragsail with 1m-long booms.
 The geometry of the drag device is designed to be aerodynamically stable and passively trim to a maximum-drag attitude.
 “The capability of this system to align itself into a maximum drag orientation as it passes through the atmosphere will allow satellites to deorbit more rapidly after the end of their useful missions,” Spencer says.

-"ULA is passionate about educating and developing future leaders in the space industry," says Tory Bruno, ULA CEO and president.
-"We've established a very low-cost approach to CubeSat design and launch to accommodate our commitment to STEM and innovative commercial CubeSat entrepreneurs."
+“ULA is passionate about educating and developing future leaders in the space industry,” said Tory Bruno, ULA CEO and president.
+“We’ve established a very low-cost approach to CubeSat design and launch to accommodate our commitment to STEM and innovative commercial CubeSat entrepreneurs.”

-Alina Alexeenko, professor of aeronautics and astronautics at Purdue, is co-PI on the project.
+Alina Alexeenko, professor of aeronautics and astronautics at Purdue, is co-PI.
 Alexandra Long, a PhD candidate from Georgia Tech, is the cognizant engineer for the drag device.
 Garry Qualls at NASA Langley Research Center (LaRC) has generously offered the use of the LarkWorks MakerSpace facility for prototyping the deployment mechanisms and mechatronic systems.
 Les Johnson at NASA Marshall Space Flight Center is serving as an advisor to the project.
 Johnson is currently the PI for the Near Earth Asteroid Scout solar sail.